Sobaka-Pavlova/DjangoUdemy/ReadMe.md

 //"git commit -m "This is how to start adding dynamic values from database"
 // listings.html {{ }} because you have for listing in listings you can access parts of the database through .var

+// If you put values in search they will apear in url as get request values